 Notify your carrier of your allergy

-Notify the airline, rail, or bus service of your allergy at the time you book your tickets.
+Tell the airline, rail or bus service about your allergy when you book your tickets.

 Get travel insurance

-Make sure that your insurance will cover a trip to the doctor, clinic, or hospital if you have an allergic reaction.
+Make sure that your insurance will cover a trip to the doctor, clinic or hospital.

 Think about timing

-Let staff or flight attendants know about your allergy.
-Have any medication that might be needed close at hand.
-If you travel alone, make sure the flight attendant knows where your medication is in case you need help.
+Tell staff or flight attendants about your allergy and have any medication close by.
+If you travel alone, make sure the flight attendant knows where to find your medication if you need it.

-- If you are unsure about eating something, do not eat it.
+- When eating out, ask about ingredients and how the food is prepared.
+If you are unsure about eating something, do not eat it.